 5. Attach source code by browsing source path.

-After performing above 4 steps following window will appear where you can browse source code for any JAR file.
-In our case source code for rt.jar is src.zip which can be found in JAVA_HOME directory or JDK installation directory in your computer.
+After performing above 4 steps following window will appear where you can browse the source code for any JAR file.
+In our case source code for rt.jar is src.zip which can be found in JAVA_HOME directory or JDK installation directory on your computer.

 Now let’s see What difference attaching source code in Eclipse makes.
 Suppose you want to see code of HashSet class to find out How HashSet works in Java or source code of java.lang.String class to find out internal implementation of String class.
 Let’s use Eclipse shortcut to find any Type e.g. ctrl+T and select java.lang.String class.
 If you don’t have source code attached for rt.jar or JDK, as java.lang.String belongs to rt.jar , it will display java.lang.String class in class file editor as shown below.

 Once you attach source code in Eclipse for JDK by following above steps, select java.lang.String again.
-This time you will see proper source for String class from rt.jar as shown in following pic.
+This time, you will see the proper source for String class from rt.jar as shown in the following pic.